-- Fix nitrogen (and other nutrients) and thus increase productivity - Enhance water infiltration and retain and regulate water - Protect bunds and stabilise contour lines which decreases soil erosion and enhances soil fertility - Can be used to demarcate land - Increase carbon storage - Increase biodiversity and overall strengthen the resilience of the ecosystem and maintain ecosystem services.
+- Fix nitrogen (and other nutrients) and thus increase productivity - Enhance water infiltration and retain and regulate water - Protect bunds and stabilise contour lines, which decreases soil erosion and enhances soil fertility - Can be used to demarcate land - Increase carbon storage - Increase biodiversity, strengthen the resilience of the ecosystem overall, and maintain ecosystem services.

-WHICH CLIMATESMART AGROFORESTRY OPTION IS BEST SUITED TO YOUR FARMER(S)?
 Given the multiple potential medium and long-term benefits of trees and shrubs within any farming system, agroforestry is always a climate smart option.
-To make climate smart decisions on which agroforestry practice is best suited to your farmers you need to work with them to understand the local context.
+To make climate smart decisions on which agroforestry practice is best suited to your farmers, you need to work with them to understand the local context.
 To be effective, this needs to start at the community and the watershed level.

-Climate Smart Agroforestry options should be considered as a component of an Integrated Soil FertilityManagement approach.
+Climate Smart Agroforestry options should be considered as a component of an Integrated Soil Fertility Management approach.